 Ultrafine particle exposure has been linked with adverse cardiovascular and respiratory health effects (and even possibly the risk of dementia).
 Yet the US Environmental Protection Agency does not routinely monitor ultrafine particle air pollution, Seto said.

-The study isn’t designed to capture health effects, but it lays the foundation for future health studies.
-It also has sparked a UW proposal to design and evaluate new air filters for personal use or for buildings that might help reduce exposures to particles associated with aircraft.
+The study wasn’t designed to capture health effects, but it laid the foundation for the Healthy Air, Healthy Schools project, led by DEOHS, to examine the impacts of improving air quality in Washington schools.
+It also sparked a UW proposal to design and evaluate new air filters for personal use or for buildings that might help reduce exposures to particles associated with aircraft.

 The filters would make possible new studies that could demonstrate a cause-and-effect relationship between the particles associated with aircraft emissions and short-term, acute health effects like inflammation and respiratory impacts.